Dridi/vclpp/man/pvcl.7.rst

 but this is not the case yet.

-In summary, ``vclpp`` doesn't expand includes and leaves them as-is but also has no way to know yet the level of nesting of included fragments.
+In summary, ``vclpp`` doesn't expand includes and leaves them as-is but also has no way of knowing yet the level of nesting of included fragments.

 COPYRIGHT
 =========